Pomeranian Philharmonic: Pomeranian Symphony Orchestra

 In 1949, Mieczyslaw Tomaszewski was nominated as new director: he organized three series of concerts related to Frédéric Chopin (for the centenary of the composer's death), and presented a series of concerts "Music for All" in 26 cities of the Voivodeship.
 The orchestra was nationalized in November 1950.

 On September 1, 1951, Andrzej Szwalbe became director of the Pomeranian Philharmonic Orchestra.
 He soon championed the project of the construction of a specific building for the Philharmonic, to move out of the Pomorski House of Arts in Gdańska Street.
 Main conductors at this time were, among others Edward Bury, Tadeusz Wilczak or Robert Satanowski.
 The inaugural concert of the new symphony orchestra of the State Pomeranian Philharmonic took place on January 9, 1953, in the hall of the Polish Theatre.

 In September 1955, the orchestra of the National Pomeranian Philharmonic, numbering 65 musicians, was augmented by disbanded musicians from the Bydgoszcz Polish Radio Orchestra.
 In the same year the name of the institution was changed to Ignacy Jan Paderewski Pomeranian Philharmonic, earning the esteem of more and more talented graduates of music schools.
 In 1971, the philharmonic counted more than 100 people.
-Many of the orchestra musicians began working in music schools of Bydgoszcz and Torun.
+Many of the orchestra musicians began working in music schools of Bydgoszcz and Toruń.

 On November 15, 1958, the orchestra performed its first concert in the brand new building of the Pomeranian Philharmonic in Bydgoszcz.